Modulo 2 congruences for partitions with initial repetitions: Modulo 2 congruences

 \end{proof} \begin{example} Consider $n = 11$. \end{example} The $c_{9}(11)$-parititions are:

 and so $c_{9}(11) =9 \equiv 1 \pmod{2}$ .
 Indeed this is true since $11 =\frac{ 5(2)^{2} + 2}{2} ( j = 2)$ in the theorem.

-Let $c_{10}(n)$ be the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct \\ or \item[(b)] there exists $j \geq 1$ such that odd parts $\leq j$ appear twice or thrice and other odd parts are distinct, even parts $\leq j$ appear twice, even parts $>2j$ are distinct and no even integer in the set $\{ j + 2, j + 4, \ldots, 2j\}$ appears. \end{enumerate} Then, we have: \begin{theorem} For all $n\geq 0$,
+Let $c_{10}(n)$ be the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct \\ or \item[(b)] there exists $j \geq 1$ such that all positive odd integers $\leq j$ appear twice or thrice and other odd parts are distinct, all positive even integers $\leq j$ appear twice, even parts $>2j$ are distinct and no even integer in the interval $[j + 1, 2j]$ appears. \end{enumerate} Then, we have: \begin{theorem} For all $n\geq 0$,

 \end{theorem}

 \begin{proof} The generating function for $c_{10}(n)$ is